 The main hatch is movable, open and shut.
 Because the periscope guard on turret left side and the main hatch base parts plastic was not enough flow in a metal mold, I adjusted with epoxy putty.

 I’ll set up this Alpine US AFV figure next to this M41.
 This figure quality is excellent, about to start moving lively.
 I’m not sure to paint like sample painting, it’s almost impossible but I’ll do my best.

 Basic paint.
 All is lacquer paint, Mr.Hobby color, up to this point.
 I tried to airbrush with black on the road wheels, but after all, I will have to retouch all the miss painting part, so the only easy part, I airbrushed.

 After blowing clear to the space of attaching decals, I used Mark Softer to adhere to some decals.
 I think it prevents silvering the decals.
 I accented to blow a brighter color on the basic color, some effect of gradation.

 I found the remained parting line forgotten to erase on the mantlet.
-I checked it with real tank photos, these kinds of line are not exist, and no line on the famous Tamiya’s kit.
+I checked it with real tank photos, these kinds of line do not exist, and no line on the famous Tamiya’s kit.
 M24 Chaffee has a similar line.
 Ummm, it’s trouble…

 Increasing thickness of the canvas with Tamiya Putty.
 Surrounded the edge of the canvas with the stretched runner, attached the chopped thin lead and rivets cut out from the extra parts of German tanks which I assembled past time and keep them.

 Well, it’s not so bad after painting.
 Poor efficiency as that additional works after complete basic painting.
 I guess it’s OK, thinking efficiency is unrefined for enjoy the hobby.
-After complete the canvas cover, I felt a sense of accomplishment, likely to hand out the next kit.
+After completing the canvas cover, I felt a sense of accomplishment, likely to hand out the next kit.